CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 >&quot;Bearers of a heavy weight, such as a dead body, walking together, invariably bear heavily upon the left foot, both those who are supporting it on the left, and those who are supporting it on the right side.

->&quot;Distinguishing the Footprints by their length, breadth, and the pattern of the nail marks upon them, I find that they are the footprints of five separate persons, all of them men.
+>&quot;Distinguishing the footprints by their length, breadth, and the pattern of the nail marks upon them, I find that they are the footprints of five separate persons, all of them men.
 I also found, clearly impressed, the footprints of the victim herself.

 >&quot;There had been heavy rain in the morning of the 17th, and the soil is a sticky clay.
 I examined it at daybreak on the morning of the 18th and, as it had not rained during the night, the impressions were as fresh as if they had just been made.
 By my orders no one had been allowed to come near the spot where the body was found during the night.
 Just outside the gate of the orchard, the grass has been long trodden away by passers-by, leaving the earth bare; and the patch of bare earth forms an area rather broader than the gate.
 On this area the body had fallen, and round about the spot where it had lain I found all the footprints on which I am reporting.